Establishment of McClay Foundation Marks New Era for Northern Ireland

 The inaugural McClay Foundation Lecture will be delivered at the Queen’s University’s Second International Cancer Symposium on Cancer Biology to be held in Belfast, Northern Ireland on the 2nd September.
 The lecture will be delivered by Professor Alan Ashworth, from the Institute of Cancer Research, London who will discuss ‘Synthetic Lethal Strategies for Exploiting DNA Repair Defects in Cancer’.
 The McClay Foundation lecture, set to become an annual event, marks the contribution to the pharmaceutical industry of the Chairman and founder of Almac, Sir Allen McClay.

 Almac’s central role in the symposium is part of a strengthening relationship with the Queen’s University of Belfast.
-In addition the McClay Foundation, Queen’s University and Invest NI are currently finalizing proposals for a ‘Strategic Research Collaboration in Drug Discovery and Synthetic Organic Chemistry’ which will see the establishment of a dedicated five-year research plan for the advancement of personalized medication in Oncology.
-The initiative aims to create a synergy built on Almac’s and Queen’s University’s recognized world-leading expertise in oncology, drug discovery and organic chemistry.
+In addition the McClay Foundation, Queen’s University and Invest NI are currently finalising proposals for a ‘Strategic Research Collaboration in Drug Discovery and Synthetic Organic Chemistry’ which will see the establishment of a dedicated five-year research plan for the advancement of personalised medication in Oncology.
+The initiative aims to create a synergy built on Almac’s and Queen’s University’s recognised world-leading expertise in oncology, drug discovery and organic chemistry.

 Professor Dennis McCance, Scientific Director of the Queen’s University Center for Cancer Research & Cell Biology said: “CCRCB at Queen’s and Almac have built a close relationship over the years in cancer research and this partnership is now embarking on a major new collaboration which will identify new targets for drug development.
 This partnership will have a major impact on cancer treatment for the people of Northern Ireland and will instigate a new era of University and industry collaboration.”